Demand for Registered Nurses (RN)

-The idea of an online RN program may seem backwards, especially considering that nursing is such a hands-on field.
-However, by teaching the necessary background science courses like biology, physiology, and anatomy, in an online format, online RN programs have proven to offer incredible flexibility and recognized to be equally as academically competitive and reputable as completely on-campus nursing programs..
+The idea of an online RN program may seem backward, especially considering that nursing is such a hands-on field.
+However, by teaching the necessary background science courses like biology, physiology, and anatomy, in an online format, online RN programs have proven to offer incredible flexibility and recognized to be equally as academically competitive and reputable as completely on-campus nursing programs.
 Just like traditional nursing programs, all online RN programs require their students to fulfill in-person, supervised clinical hours of hands-on lab experience prior to completing their degree program.

 Registered nurses should expect to complete courses in the sciences of biology, anatomy, physiology, nutrition, behavioral sciences, psychology and other related courses.
 Students who are interested in becoming an RN have multiple pathways.
 On average, online Bachelor’s of Science (BS) degrees in nursing are relative in length to traditional four-year bachelor’s degree programs; meanwhile, online associate and diploma nursing programs may take between two and three years to complete.

 What Are My Nursing Degree and Certification Options?